Gatherings restricted, schools closed: What's being done to fight COVID-19

 The province has also prohibited reselling essential supplies such as food and cleaning material.

-All parking fees at B.C. hospitals starting April 1 will be cancelled to ensure safer access for patients and staff.
+All parking fees at B.C. hospitals have been cancelled during the pandemic to ensure safer access for patients and staff.

 Officials have prohibited gatherings of more than 50 people in one place, including restaurants, schools, places of worship, theatres, casinos, sports arenas and outdoor venues.